-Millions of new cyber malware are detected every week.
-Unmanned aerial vehicles UAV has proliferated into many sectors ranging from low-sensitive applications to higher-sensitive ones such as surveillance.
-The vulnerabilities of UAVs to cyber threats are similar to that of any computer device like a smartphone or a modern internet-connected car.
-However, some special features of surveillance UAVs require management for their potential security flaws.
-In particular, critical infrastructures often use perimeter surveillance UAVs with the following criteria,
+Millions of new pieces of cyber malware are detected every week.
+Unmanned aerial vehicles (UAVs) have proliferated in many sectors ranging from less sensitive applications to higher-sensitive ones such as surveillance.
+The vulnerability of UAVs to cyber threats is similar to that of any computing device such as a smartphone or a modern internet-connected car.
+However, some specific characteristics of surveillance UAVs require management of their potential security vulnerabilities.
+In particular, critical infrastructure often deploys perimeter surveillance UAVs with the following characteristics: